Bayesian Inference

 • On the log scale: \(\log f(\theta, y) \propto \log(\theta) \cdot\sum_{i=1}^{n} y_i + \log(1 - \theta) \cdot\sum_{i=1}^{n} (1-y_i)\)

-• Recall we had 3 responders out of 5 patients
+• Suppose that 3 out of 5 patients responded to treatment

 • Model: \(\text{lp}(\theta) = \log(\theta) \cdot\sum_{i=1}^{n} y_i + \log(1 - \theta) \cdot\sum_{i=1}^{n} (1-y_i)\)